TheGernaeyCode/powerplatform-samples/canvasapps/README.md

 Please make sure to read the documentation in the assets folder.
 If you are still having an issue please post a comment and we will get back to you as soon as we can.

-## Additional resources for Power Automate Cloud and Power Automate Desktop
+## Additional resources for Power Apps

 - Power Apps [Power Platform Community](https://community.powerplatform.com/forums/thread/?groupid=b5652dc6-2c99-4e33-8b6f-45be4a896a40)